SillyVoices/CatalogMainScript/README.md

 step 1 !loopgod me -- It trys to make your health to math.huge.

 step 2 !startanchor -- It trys to anchor as soon as you spawns.

-step 3 !antiplatform -- Weakends the platform attack from the opponent.

 step 4 !loopkill targetPlayer